learnlatex/learnlatex.github.io/en/more-08.md

-Note that it is almost always prefereable to format the table to a specified width as below (perhaps using a font size such as `\small` if necessary) rather than scaling a table with `\resizebox` and similar commands which will produce inconsistent font sizes and rule widths).
+Note that it is almost always prefereable to format the table to a specified width as below (perhaps using a font size such as `\small` if necessary) rather than scaling a table with `\resizebox` and similar commands which will produce inconsistent font sizes and rule widths.

 ### `tabular*`